My cat was diagnosed with septic arthritis. What is this?

 There are some factors that can make a cat more vulnerable to septic arthritis.
 For example:

-• Trauma that penetrates a joint (a bite wound, gunshot, migrating foreign body like a grass awn).
+- Trauma that penetrates a joint (a bite wound, gunshot, migrating foreign body like a grass awn).

-• Surgery involving a joint.
+- Surgery involving a joint.

-• Osteoarthritis, other joint damage, or injections into a joint.
+- Osteoarthritis, other joint damage, or injections into a joint.

-• Diseases that suppress the immune system, such as diabetes mellitus.
+- Diseases that suppress the immune system, such as diabetes mellitus.

-• Medications that suppress the immune system.
+- Medications that suppress the immune system.

 How is septic arthritis treated?

-If your cat has septic arthritis and is very ill, they will be hospitalized and treated as necessary to become stabilized.
+If your cat has septic arthritis and is very ill, they will be hospitalized and treated as necessary to become stable.
 Your veterinarian will extract joint fluid for bacterial culture and may lavage (flush) the joint to minimize joint damage.
 Some cats with septic arthritis require surgical opening of the joint, removal of abnormal tissue, and vigorous lavage.
 Occasionally, a flushing catheter may be placed to provide access to the joint for post-operative flushing.

 Once home, these cats benefit from long-term management.
 Cold packs, alternated with heat packs, may help to increase blood flow, and decrease inflammation and swelling.
 Activity should be restricted until cleared by your veterinarian.

-What follow-up care might be needed for my cat?
+What follow-up care might be needed?

 It is important to watch for the return of joint pain and swelling.
 There may be a need for microscopic evaluation of joint fluid to monitor response to therapy.
-Physical rehabilitation techniques may speed healing and help prevent joint degeneration.
+Physical rehabilitation may speed healing and help prevent joint degeneration.
+Be aware of the potential for degenerative joint disease, recurring infection, limited range of motion in the affected joint(s), bone infection, or generalized infection that spreads to other areas of the body from the infected joint.